-With the radio off, fit the three extensions at the bottom of the battery into the bottom slots on the radio.
+1 With the radio off, fit the three extensions at the bottom of the battery into the bottom slots on the radio.

-2 Press the top of the battery against the radio until both latches click into place.
+Press both sides at the top of the battery against the radio until both latches click into place.